 recruit_habitat = yft_habitat,

-adult_diffusion = yft_diffusion, # cells per year
+adult_home_range = yft_home_range, # cells per year

-fished_depletion = yft_depletion, # desired equilibrium depletion with fishing (1 = unfished, 0 = extinct),
+depletion = yft_depletion, # desired equilibrium depletion with fishing (1 = unfished, 0 = extinct),

 density_dependence = "global_habitat", # recruitment form, where 1 implies local recruitment